 Author: Larry St Aubin

-When I first planned this trip, I was going to go Sudbury on June 3rd.
+When I first planned this trip, I was going to go to Sudbury on June 3rd.
 However an opportunity came up to leave on June 2nd.
 I decided to spend some time in Parry Sound – which I have never been to.

 The best laid plans of Pugs and Men….
 On Wednesday, 2 days before we leave, I noticed Greta rubbing her eye.
 Check it out and see some discolouration.
 Luckily, I was able to get a vet appoinntment for Thursday.
 An eye stain revealed the beginnings of an ulcer.
 Got her started on the medication and will do a check with a vet in Winnipeg